-The Stoutsburg Sourland African American Museum (SSAAM), central New Jersey’s first African American Museum, is one of 82 organizations to receive a brand new COVID-19 Response Grant from the New Jersey Council for
+The Stoutsburg Sourland African American Museum (SSAAM), central New Jersey’s first African American Museum, is one of 82 organizations to receive a brand new COVID-19 Response Grant from the New Jersey Council for the Humanities (NJCH) with funding from the National Endowment for the

 The mission of the Stoutsburg Sourland African American Museum, located at 189 Hollow Road in Skillman (Montgomery Township), NJ, is to tell the story of the unique cultural, experiences and contributions of the African American community in the Sourland Mountain Region.